pybind/pybind11/.github/CONTRIBUTING.md

-1. If the tool is PEP 518 compliant, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, ora a manylinux compliant system, you can disable this with `--no-build-isolation` as long as you have CMake 3.15+ installed)
+1. If the tool is PEP 518 compliant, it will create a temporary virtual environment and install the build requirements (mostly CMake) into it. (if you are not on Windows, macOS, or a manylinux compliant system, you can disable this with `--no-build-isolation` as long as you have CMake 3.15+ installed)
 2. The environment variable `PYBIND11_GLOBAL_DIST` is checked - if it is set